SyedHasanHussainShah/Transpomate-App-Admin-View-/README.md

 -----

 🚀 How to Run

 Clone the repository:

 bash
-Copy code
+Copy code:

 git clone https://github.com/SyedHasanHussainShah/Transpomate-App-Admin-View-.git

-Compile the C++ files with your preferred compiler.
+Compile the C++ files with your preferred compiler:

-Run the executable file and interact with the system via the console.
+Run the executable file and interact with the system via the console:

 -----

-📫 Feedback
+📫 Feedback:

 Feel free to contribute or provide feedback to enhance the Transpomate App.

 -----